tdoherty3/Oregon-vacation-quiz/README.md

 ## Description

-_This is a simple HTML page styled with CSS, Bootstrap and using jQuery functions and branching._
+_This is a simple HTML page styled with CSS, Bootstrap and using jQuery functions and branching.
+The page is designed to gather information from the user and then to suggest outdoor activities based on their preferences._

 ## GitHub Link